schalkdaniel/ds.roc.glm/README.md

 devtools::install.github("schalkdaniel/ds.roc.glm")
 ```

+## Export DataSHIELD Aggregate Methods

+In order to use the functionality, add the package in the OPAL interface and click `Publish Methods`.

 ## Client Functions

 The client functions are in a saparated file `R/client_functions.R`.
 Since these functions are exported in another package to make them available more easily, it is required to source this file everytime you want to use the ROC-GLM: